serre-lab/brownUnconference/README.md

 ## Schedule

-The schedule will be announced closer to the date of the conference and will have multiple ways to participate.
-Across the two days of the conference, we will host:
+We will host the following events distributed accross the two days of the conference.
+Please find instructions on how to get involved in the next section.
+The detailed schedule will be published closer to the conference.

 * Lightning talks: 2-3 minute talks (2 slides max) – for those who may be in the early stages of their research, to introduce themselves, share their interests, pitch projects, or simply network with other members of the conference.